 What happened was a beautiful baby boy.

-That beautiful baby boy was so much more to me then I ever imagined feeling for a human.
+That beautiful baby boy was so much more to me than I ever imagined feeling for a human.
 He was also so much more work than I ever imagined, that’s right, I do mean work.

 Caring for a child is not rocket science or the most physically challenging (although there are times), it is an overwhelming experience of non-stop responsibility.
 There are no sick days, no breaks and no appreciation for a job well done.
 There are however plenty of hugs and kisses for my heart to feel full.